VACULOGIC QS-7 ONLINE

 The Control Screen displays a graphic format of the execution progress during a profile run, tracking both the actual pressures achieved and the profiles targeted path simultaneously.
 It also displays a digital pressure gauge, and an elapsed run-time clock.

 QuickSilver also allows each executed run to be recorded in a history file with the time and date of each run.
-Every screen also has a Help button that brings up this HTML version of the manual and a link to the latest on-line version with supplemental support files.
+Every screen also has a HELP button, which brings up an HTML version of this manual and a link to the latest on-line version with supplemental support files.

-· “Pressure” is the requested pressure level for an event, stated in inches and tenths of mercury (Hg).
+“Pressure” is the requested pressure set for an event, stated in inches and tenths of mercury (Hg).

-· ”Hold Time” is the duration of time that an Events pressure will be maintained, stated in seconds and tenths.
+”Hold Time” is the duration an Event Pressure will be maintained, stated in seconds and tenths.

 NOTE: Installation may require recent Windows Updates.